thisismypassport/shrinko8/README.md

 * clip - Pico-8 clipboard format (i.e. [cart]...[/cart])
 * url - Pico-8 education version url (code & gfx only)
 * js, pod - Exported formats, see [section on how to read or write them](#reading-and-writing-exported-formats).
+* label - A 128x128 image of a cart's label (label only)
+* spritesheet - A 128x128 image of a cart's spritesheet (gfx only)
 * auto - try to determine automatically from content

 E.g: